Dodgers vs. Padres Player Props Betting Odds

 Betts Stats

-- Mookie Betts has recorded 114 hits with 28 doubles, a triple, 29 home runs and 66 walks.
+- Mookie Betts has collected 116 hits with 29 doubles, a triple, 29 home runs and 66 walks.
 He has driven in 70 runs with eight stolen bases.

-- Betts heads into this matchup looking to extend his 11-game hit streak.
-During his last 10 outings he is batting .333 with four doubles, two home runs, six walks and three RBI.
+- Betts takes a 12-game streak with at least one hit into this one.
+In his last 10 outings he is batting .359 with five doubles, two home runs, six walks and three RBI.

 Betts Recent Games